IT Development Manager - Eastern Cape Gqebera - IT-Online

 - Have a solid understanding of Software Standards and methodologies.

-- Have a good understanding of technical trends with current and future developments to assist in making informed decisions on our Tech Stacks as well as how we are executing our development processes.
+- Have a good understanding of technical trends with current and future developments to assist in making informed decisions on Tech Stacks as well as how development processes are executed.

-- Ensure that the Quality Control team is kept in the loop with upcoming releases and developments as well as be involved in ensuring that we are implementing linting and unit tests on our new developments.
+- Ensure that the Quality Control team is kept in the loop with upcoming releases and developments as well as be involved in ensuring that the company is implementing linting and unit tests on their new developments.

 - Manage the release cycles for each product and work closely with the team to manage expectations, capacity, and prioritization of tasks to ensure that we are effectively releasing our products.